wangziqi2013/wangziqi2013.github.io/_posts/2019-12-24-understand-zsim-cc-sim.markdown

 In a non-terminal coherence controller, `processInv()` simply calls `processInval()` on `tcc` and then calls the method of the same name on `bcc`.
 The completion cycle, however, is the cycle when `tcc` finishes broadcasting.
-This reflects an important assumption made by zSim: dirty line write backs to parent caches are out of the critical path.
+This reflects an important assumption made by zSim: broadcasting is on the critical path, while transfer of dirty data and local state changes are not.

 In `tcc`'s `processInval()`, `sendInvalidates()` is called to broadcast the invalidation request to child caches that have a "1" bit in the sharer list.
 To elaborate: This function walks the sharer list of the block, and for each potential